 What I Loved About the Third Trimester:

-- My ability to stay active.
-As an able-bodied woman who loves being active and outdoors, I was very thankful to still go on hikes and daily walks with my big belly bump without too much difficulty.
+My ability to stay active.
+I am an able-bodied woman who loves being active and outdoors.
+I was very thankful to still go on hikes and daily walks with my big belly bump without too much difficulty.

 What I Wasn’t Fond of in the Third Trimester: